Skip to footer content

 Frequently Asked Questions

-To use LazyCache in a C# application, you need to install it via NuGet and then create a cache service using LazyCache's CachingService.
-You can use the GetOrAdd method to cache the result of method calls by providing a unique key and a delegate to fetch the data if it's not already cached.
+To implement caching in C# using LazyCache, you need to install the library via NuGet and set up a caching service using LazyCache's CachingService.
+You can cache data by using the GetOrAdd method, which stores the result of method calls and provides a unique key and delegate to fetch data if it's not already cached.

-How can a C# PDF library be used alongside LazyCache?
+What are the advantages of using a C# PDF library alongside LazyCache?

-What are the licensing requirements for a C# PDF library?
+What are the licensing requirements for using a C# PDF library like IronPDF?

-IronPDF requires a license to run and generate PDFs.
-Developers can obtain a trial license from IronPDF's website and add the license key in their application code before using the package.
+IronPDF requires a license to utilize its full functionality.
+Developers can start with a trial license available on IronPDF's website and must include the license key in their application code to activate the library for generating PDFs.

 Chipego